Mongol invasions of Japan: First invasion preparations

 Two Samurai with a dead Mongol at their feet.
 The one on the right is possibly Sō Sukekuni, the defending commander at Tsushima.
 Votive image (ema) at the Komodahama Shrine at Sasuura on Tsushima.

-In April 1274, the Yuan instructed Holdon and Hong Dagu to mobilize 15,000 men for the invasion of Japan.
+In April 1274, the Yuan instructed Indü and Hong Dagu to mobilize 15,000 men for the invasion of Japan.
 The Korean general Kim Panggyong led a force of 30,500 to build ships in the fashion of the Southern Chinese.
 A man from Shandong named Qi Gongzhi who helped Kublai design ships was ordered to Korea where he spent a few months before being sent to Xiangyang for the invasion of southern China.
 Three types of ships were constructed: 300 large thousand dan ships, 300 batulu fast boats, and 300 tenders.
 Hong Dagu was put in charge of the construction of large transports while Chaqu supervised the construction of the batulu fast boats.
 Goryeo was responsible for providing the labor, material, and cost of the construction, which they protested.
 The construction was finished on 5 July 1274.
-The invasion fleet was scheduled to depart in the seventh lunar month of 1274 but was delayed for three months due to the death of Wonjong on 23 July and Holdon and Liu Fuheng's tardiness.
+The invasion fleet was scheduled to depart in the seventh lunar month of 1274 but was delayed for three months due to the death of Wonjong on 23 July and Indü and Liu Fuheng's tardiness.
 They did not arrive until September.

 Kublai planned for the fleet to first attack Tsushima Island and Iki Island before making landfall in Hakata Bay.
 The Japanese plan of defense called on local lords, or gokenin, to contest the invaders at every opportunity.
 Both Yuan and Japanese sources exaggerate the opposing side's numbers, with the History of Yuan putting the Japanese at 102,000, and the Japanese claiming they were outnumbered at least ten to one.
 In reality, there are no reliable records of the size of Japanese forces, but estimates put their total numbers at around 4,000 to 6,000.
 The Yuan invasion force was composed of 15,000 Mongol, Han Chinese, and Jurchen soldiers, 6,000 to 8,000 Korean troops, and 7,000 Korean sailors.

 A story widely known in Japan is that back in Kamakura, Tokimune was overcome with fear when the invasion finally came and wanting to overcome his cowardice, he asked Mugaku Sogen, his Zen master, also known as Bukkō, for advice.
 Bukkō replied that he had to sit in meditation to find the source of his cowardice in himself.
 Tokimune went to Bukkō and said, "Finally there is the greatest happening of my life."
 Bukkō asked, "How do you plan to face it?"
 Tokimune screamed, "Katsu!" as if he wanted to scare all the enemies in front of him.
 Bukkō responded with satisfaction, "It is true that the son of a lion roars as a lion!"
 Since then, Tokimune was instrumental in spreading Zen and Bushido in Japan among the samurai.